dapurv5/MapReduce-BSP-Adapter/README.md

 If you have written a map-reduce job you'll find the api very similar.
 You can find a sample WordCount example here. https://github.com/dapurv5/MapReduce-BSP-Adapter/blob/master/src/main/java/org/apache/hama/mapreduce/examples/WordCount.java

-### KNOWN BUGS
-Atmost one word being sent to both the peers.
-Either caused due to some portions of input being duplicated while partitioning into splits or due to error in loopback messaging in Hama.